CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the response obtained can not is note the expected or cannot be interpreted
+> Error class to indicate that the response obtained isn't the expected or can't be interpreted.

 #### <a name="Carbon-HTTP-Errors-server-BadResponseError-Constructor" />Constructor